dougsweetser/Q/docs/Gravity/Measurement_101/quaternion_gravity.md

 squared, 2 dt dR sub i if z = G M over c squared R](../../images/Gravity/exp_GMc2R.png)

 The resulting exponential interval has the same form as the Rosen metric.
-The Rosen matric makes the same experimental predictions as the Schwarzschild metric for all weak field gravity tests to first order Parameterize Post-Newtonian (PPN) accuracy.
+The Rosen metric makes the same experimental predictions as the Schwarzschild metric for all weak field gravity tests to first order Parameterize Post-Newtonian (PPN) accuracy.
 At second order PPN accuracy, the exponential interval predicts 12% more bending of light around the Sun.
-We have yet to acheive the precision to decide this issue on experimental data.
+We have yet to achieve the precision to decide this issue on experimental data.

 Special relativity is not a field field theory.
 It is a constraint on all